 - Bulgarian archaeologist Dr Katya Melamed leads this tour, travelling from Sofia across to the Black Sea coast.
-Katya will be assisted by ASA tour manager, Russell Casey. - The cosmopolitan capital of Sofia, including the National Archaeological Museum and the World Heritage-listed Boyana Church its stunning, richly coloured, 13th-century frescoes are among the oldest and most interesting examples of Eastern European medieval art. - Rila Monastery spectacular UNESCO World Heritage Site with brightly coloured frescoes. - A journey through the Pirin Range to the town of Bansko with fine timber-framed stone houses; home to the Holy Trinity Church and the famous 18th-century icon painting school. - Roman archaeological sites of Plovdiv. - A well-preserved group of Neolithic dwellings at Stara Zagora. - Important Thracian (Greek) tombs of Kazanluk, Goliama Kosmatka, Ostrusha and Sveshtari with beautiful 4th-century BC frescoes and reliefs; and the Thracian Art Museum containing the exact replica of the Tomb of Alexandrovo. - Unique regional architecture especially the National Revival architecture of Bulgarian towns such as Veliko Turnovo and distinctive local arts and cultures, such as the wood carving of Tryavna and artisans' workshops of Etara. - Music performances including a concert by the Orthodox choir in Kazanluk. - Extraordinary natural beauty of diverse landscapes: lofty mountain ranges, lovely valleys, plains and meadows and ancient mineral springs. - A three-day excursion to the Black Sea coast including visits to the Horseman of Madara bas relief, Varna's Archaeological Museum (housing an extraordinary collection of 6000-year-old gold ornaments) and the Byzantine churches of Nessebar. - The Rock-hewn Churches of Ivanovo, a UNESCO World Heritage site containing wonderful examples of Bulgarian medieval art.
+Katya will be assisted by Russell Casey. - The cosmopolitan capital of Sofia, including the National Archaeological Museum and the World Heritage-listed Boyana Church its stunning, richly coloured, 13th-century frescoes are among the oldest and most interesting examples of Eastern European medieval art. - Rila Monastery spectacular UNESCO World Heritage Site with brightly coloured frescoes. - A journey through the Pirin Range to the town of Bansko with fine timber-framed stone houses; home to the Holy Trinity Church and the famous 18th-century icon painting school. - Roman archaeological sites of Plovdiv; the city of Plovdiv has been nominated as a European Capital of Culture in 2019. - A well-preserved group of Neolithic dwellings at Stara Zagora. - Important Thracian (Greek) tombs of Kazanluk, Goliama Kosmatka, Ostrusha and Sveshtari with beautiful 4th-century BC frescoes and reliefs; and the Thracian Art Museum containing the exact replica of the Tomb of Alexandrovo. - Unique regional architecture especially the National Revival architecture of Bulgarian towns such as Veliko Turnovo and distinctive local arts and cultures, such as the wood carving of Tryavna and artisans' workshops of Etara. - Music performances including a concert by the Orthodox choir in Kazanluk. - Extraordinary natural beauty of diverse landscapes: lofty mountain ranges, lovely valleys, plains and meadows and ancient mineral springs. - A three-day excursion to the Black Sea coast including visits to the Horseman of Madara bas relief, Varna's Archaeological Museum (housing an extraordinary collection of 6000-year-old gold ornaments) and the Byzantine churches of Nessebar. - The Rock-hewn Churches of Ivanovo, a UNESCO World Heritage site containing wonderful examples of Bulgarian medieval art.